renamedquery/blender-cuda-subdivision-surface-gpu/README.md

 TODO:

+- Test feasibility of using GPUDirect Storage to read the `.obj` files from disk (reading large files can be pretty slow).

 - Investigate the feasibility of using the method described in the paper ["Efficient GPU Rendering of Subdivision Surfaces using Adaptive Quadtrees"](http://www.graphics.stanford.edu/~niessner/papers/2016/4subdiv/brainerd2016efficient.pdf).

 - Read normals and texture coordinates from `.obj` files.